 In part one, Walsh talks with historian and activist Margot McMillen about the circumstances surrounding a silent protest for women's suffrage in St. Louis that took place on the opening day of the 1916 Democratic Convention.
 McMillen is the author of several books on Missouri history, including The Golden Lane: How Missouri Women Gained the Vote and Changed History.

-Part two explores current Center for Missouri Studies exhibition Missouri Women: Suffrage to Statecraft.
+Part two explores the 2020 Center for Missouri Studies exhibition Missouri Women: Suffrage to Statecraft.

 Walsh interviews SHSMO art curator Joan Stack, Ph.D., along with MHCTC curator Jean Parsons, Ph.D., and collection manager Nicole Johnston about the various clothing, artwork, and objects on display.